DCsunset/modaled/README.md

 Besides, the keymap is suppressed by default, which means using undefined keys will result in an error instead of inserting the raw character unless `:no-suppress` is set to true.

-You can set up the keymap by `modaled-define-state-keys` (or directly using `define-key`) and enable the minor mode whenever you want.
+You can set up the keymap by `modaled-define-keys` (or directly using `define-key`) and enable the minor mode whenever you want.

 ```emacs-lisp
 (modaled-define-state "normal"